old789/Companion-for-UPS-1228/README.md

 - Based on a ESP8266 Node MCU.
 - Compatible with the the module UPS-1228 and similar like Proline EF6012/EF9012 or Mean Well PSC-35/60/100
 - Monitor an external power state, battery voltage and temperature
-- Publish data to the MQTT boker.
+- Publish data to the MQTT broker.
 - Send events over the serial interface to inform a local device.
 - Command line interface for the configuring.
-- An example of the remote server is in a repository 'APC_UPS_controller'

 ### Command line
 To enter Commadline mode, you need to press the button for 2 seconds during booting.